 PC is not booting but you want to back up files without booting to save them?
 This post will show you how to back up data from a computer that won’t boot.

-After finishing the backup, now you can follow the guide to perform a clean install of Windows 7 to repair Windows error recovery.
+After finishing the backup, now you can follow the guide to perform a clean install of Windows 7 to fix Windows error recovery.

 Step 1: Boot your computer from the installation disc that you have prepared.